This article is intended for IT managers.

 An overview of all your networking hardware

-The range and structure of the organizer is designed according to best practice.
-If it does not suit your needs, your administrator can change it, or you can use our expert services.
+The organizer’s scope and structure follow common best practices.
+If it doesn’t fit your needs, your administrator can customize it, or you can use our expert services.

 Record basic information for each networking hardware